 Affected consumers are generally notified by U.S. mail, but under certain circumstances notification may be made by e-mail, telephone, website posting or through the media.
-The breaching entity must also inform the New York State Department of State Division of Consumer Protection, the Office of the New York State Attorney General, and the New York State Division of Homeland Security Office of Cyber Security.
+The breaching entity must also inform the New York State Department of State Division of Consumer Protection, the Office of the New York State Attorney General, and the New York State Division of State Police.

 What Steps Should You Take?

 The Division advises consumers who believe their identity or personal privacy may have been compromised by a data security breach to: